 Ongoing research by the authors looks to address end-of-life challenges in façade design by; reviewing the behavioral and societal dimension to façade material recovery through interviews with industry and the exploration of separation methods that could alleviate the technological barriers to system and component re-use.

-This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) for the University of Cambridge Centre for Doctoral Training, the Future Infrastructure and Built Environment.
+This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) for the University of Cambridge Centre for Doctoral Training in the Future Infrastructure and Built Environment (EPSRC grant reference number EP/L016095/1).

 M. Hegger, M. Fuchs, T. Stark, and M. Zeumer, Energy Manual: Sustainable Architecture.
 Birkhauser, 2008.